“It is like a ladder in the midst of our home whereby we may ascend and descend” – Zohar

 Our task is to become ‘self’ conscious and pass on the teachings of the Tradition, and to make it real, each in our own way.

 He moved to London, which he explored extensively with his love of history, and studied at St. Martin’s School of Art and the Royal Academy School.
 His training as a graphic artist and a book illustrator came to good use later when he selected images for the revised editions of his books.
-He said, in the art school he learnt to see, which made him think creatively rather than academically.
-He also drew human faces and observed character which taught him about psychology.
+He said, in art school, he learned to see, which made him think creatively rather than academically.
+He also drew human faces and observed characters which taught him about psychology.
 This became useful later when doing horoscopes.

 He chose to spend his national service first in mental hospitals and then in a large London teaching hospital, during which time he observed human psychology in life and death at first hand.
 He then returned to his love of art and took up a scholarship at the Royal Academy and School of Painting and after that found employment in theatre workshops.
 His time there gave him the practical skills to improvise and invent from all manner of materials, an aptitude which brought him much pleasure, continuing into his old age and evident in the extensive collection of tools and raw materials he left behind.

-Halevi began to write on Kabbalah in the early 1970s while living in a small flat near to Holland Park, setting out the four worlds of Action, Formation, Creation and Emanation in terms of the body, psyche, spirit and Divine elements in a human being.
+Halevi began to write on Kabbalah in the early 1970s while living in a small flat near Holland Park, setting out the four worlds of Action, Formation, Creation, and Emanation in terms of the body, psyche, spirit, and Divine elements in a human being.
 He made a point of studying other schools of the soul and meeting their teachers which enriched his understanding of the way that the Teaching is matched to different cultures and times.

 While Halevi passed on the tradition of Kabbalah in his writings, he also ran study groups and meditations in his iconic ‘room’, filled with diagrams, sacred objects and bookshelves of esoterica and of course, his beloved telescopes.
 The same ‘room’ moved with him though all his various homes.
 His teaching was marked by its relevance to life experience and history, together with the vital element of humour, a tradition deeply embedded in Jewish culture.
 His telling of jokes is memorable.